spicy-peppers84/spicy-peppers84.github.io/_posts/2026-9-2-leukemia.md

 The treatment of leukemia depends on the type of leukemia someone has.
 To name a few examples, acute lymphoblastic leukemia requires chemotherapy and a stem cell transplant for extreme cases.
 Chronic lymphocytic leukemia is monitored but medications are introduced if it progresses into a worse state.
 Chronic myelogenous leukemia is treated with oral drugs like imatinib.

 ## What is the average life expectancy for a patient with leukemia?
+People suffering from leukemia have a five-year survival rate that averages to 69% and averages 60-85% for children under 15, though it depends on what subtype of leukemia the patient has.